synewaves/ar_mailer/README.txt

 send hundreds of messages.  ar_mailer allows you to store messages into the database for later delivery by a separate process, ar_sendmail.

-== Installing ar_mailer (forked)
+== Installing ar_mailer

+Add this to your environment.rb:

+  config.gem 'cyu-ar_mailer', :version => '1.4.4', :lib => 'ar_mailer', :source => 'http://gems.github.com'

-Install the gem from GitHub gems server:
+And install the gem using rake:

-First, if you haven't already
+  $ sudo rake gems:install

+Alternatively, you do a manual install:

   $ sudo gem sources -a http://gems.github.com

-Then

-  $ sudo gem install adzap-ar_mailer
+  $ sudo gem install cyu-ar_mailer

 See ActionMailer::ARMailer for instructions on converting to ARMailer.

 See ar_sendmail -h for options to ar_sendmail.

-NOTE: You may need to delete an smtp_tls.rb file if you have one lying around.  ar_mailer supplies it own.

 === init.d/rc.d scripts